Before Every Inspection: The Non-Negotiables

 - Insulation kept clear of recessed lights (unless IC rated)

-Nailing pattern, fire-rated assemblies, and moisture-resistant board in wet areas.
+Nailing pattern, fire-rated assemblies, moisture-resistant board in wet areas.

 - Drywall thickness matches fire rating requirements